solo-fsw/UsbParMarker/README.md

 <!-- Data mode -->
 ## Data Mode
 To send a value to Usb Parmarker, just send a bytes at 115200 baud.
-From version 1.5 9600 baud wil do also.
+From version 1.5 9600 baud wil also do.

 <!-- Command mode -->
 ## Command Mode
-To put the Usb Parmarker in command mode, (re)open the serial port in 4800 baud.
+To put the Usb Parmarker in command mode, (re)open the serial port at 4800 baud.

 | Function | Command | Returns | Type |Note
 | ------------- | ------------- | ------------- | ------------- | ------------- |